 SA’s Dirty Laundry further curated and choreographed a visual art exhibition and street performances under the title The Things We Do for Love.
 Love being understood as a revolutionary sentiment that demands action, as various notable revolutionaries have espoused.
 The artivism featured the work of various South African visual artists; and Wits University students.

 In order to successfully produce the installation we needed to collect 3600 pairs of panties and underpants.
-This underwear was collected by donation from individuals and through a call for panties via this Facebook page.
+This underwear was collected by donation from individuals and through a call for panties via various social media channels.